 Your dedicated Aspen ski and snowboard instructor will accompany you to any of the mountains, making for a seamless ski experience on many varied terrains.

 What to Do Nearby

 For a small mountain town, Aspen is packed with cultural offerings — galleries, lectures, museums, events.
 One of the newest is the Shigeru Ban-designed Aspen Art Museum with its rotating contemporary art exhibits and stunning rooftop café.

 Food is another central focus, from the world-class sushi at Matsuhisa and Kenichi, to fine dining at Cache Cache and Casa Tua.
-For a lighter meal in a casual, buzzy atmosphere, head to the year-old Meat & Cheese on East Hopkins Avenue, where abundant cheese boards are accompanied by pickles, preserves, and crackers and porchetta assortments are ideal for sharing.
-The wood-fired pizzas at Mezzaluna make it a perennial kid favorite and its location near Aspen Mountain ensure added après-ski entertainment.
-Top off any hard day of skiing (or late night partying) with freshly baked cookies — chocolate chip, Snickerdoodle, gooey peanut putter — from the fragrant, centrally located Paradise Bakery at the bustling corner of South Galena.
+For a lighter meal in a casual, buzzy atmosphere, head to Meat & Cheese on East Hopkins Avenue, where abundant cheese boards are accompanied by pickles, preserves, and crackers and porchetta assortments are ideal for sharing.
+The wood-fired pizzas at Mezzaluna make it a perennial kid favorite, and its location near Aspen Mountain ensure added après-ski entertainment.
+Top off any hard day outdoors with a finely crafted cocktail at Aspen's newest speakeasy, Bad Harriet, at Hotel Jerome.